Greater Manchester cyber ecosystem

 The Greater Manchester Cyber Strategy 2023-2028 sets out a 5-year route to build on these strengths and is underpinned by a whole system approach to grow cyber capabilities for the North West, ensuring a more prosperous, fairer and greener region.

-The Greater Manchester Cyber Security Advisory Group reflects the cyber security capabilities of Greater Manchester and drives forward inclusive economic growth for the city-region and the North.
+The Greater Manchester Cyber Advisory Group reflects the cyber security capabilities of Greater Manchester and drives forward inclusive economic growth for the city-region and the North.

 The group will provide strategic oversight and a force for inclusive economic growth, taking an ecosystem approach to building that capability and economic resilience.